fs-nirjhor/Ecommerce-MERN-Project/README.md

 ## Routes
 ### Get:
-    ~/api/users -> get all users and get users by name, email or phone with limit and pagination (admin) ~/api/users/:id -> get user by id
+    ~/api/users -> get all users and search user by name, email or phone with limit and pagination (admin) ~/api/users/:id -> get user by id

     ~/api/auth/refresh-token -> refresh access token